lanachiad/phase-0-tracks/web_dev/request_cycle/web_servers.md

 It can be less expensive to host your server on a VPS account rather than on a physical server.
 They are scalable to meet your demands.
 It can also come with tech support should you need help with set up and maintenance.

 3. Optional bonus question: Why is it considered a bad idea to run programs as the root user on a Linux system?

+When you run programs as the root user, you're bypassing a security model put in place by the Linux system to protect your program.
+For security purposes, it's best to run programs on a user level and use administrative tasts to the root user.